 Regular to Risky Use

 The transition from regular to risky use and why it happens differs for every individual.
 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) estimates nearly one-third of Americans engage in risky drinking patterns.
 As a result, what constitutes “risky behavior” can be difficult to define.
 If a person’s behavior worries those close to them, the behavior and suspicions should be addressed.
 There are groups and interventions that may reduce, stop or derail the progression to dependence.
-Partnership for Drug-Free Kids and Intervention Now provide information for interventions.
+Partnership to End Addiction and Family Intervention Now provide information for interventions.

-In 1990, alcoholism and other chemical dependencies were described by the American Society of Addiction Medicine (ASAM) as primary, chronic, relapsing diseases with genetic, psychosocial, and environmental factors influencing their development and manifestations.1,19 Alcohol or drug dependence follows risky behavior.
+Medical dictionaries define chemical dependence as a syndrome featuring persistent usage of a drug, difficulty in stopping and withdrawal symptoms.
+Chemically dependent people will go to great lengths to maintain access to the drug, often resorting to crime.
+Drug dependence is not limited to dependence on illegal drugs.1,20 Alcohol or drug dependence follows risky behavior.
 At this stage, alcohol or other drug use may not be compulsive or out of control.
 Many dependent people are able to work, maintain family relationships and friendships, and limit the use of alcohol or other drugs to certain time periods, such as weekends or evenings.
 However, it is also difficult for the impaired individual (and for others) to recognize the affects their substance use may be having on themselves, friends, coworkers and family members.
 Characteristics of dependence include:

 Psychological dependence is a behavioral pattern characterized by drug craving, out of control drug usage, overwhelming desire to obtain a drug supply, drug use causing personal and legal problems, denial about the personal drug use, and continuing to use the drug despite personal and legal difficulties.